-While taking the hike keep your eyes open for the numerous wildlife in the area.
-Animals such as colorful songbirds and timid whitetail deer.
-You can walk your dog here, but they must be leashed at all times.
+While taking the hike, keep your eyes open for the numerous wildlife in the area—animals such as colorful songbirds and timid whitetail deer.
+You can walk your dog here, but they must always be leashed.
 Letting your dog off the leash will incur a huge fine from the park’s authority.

-Entrance is charged per vehicle per day, and it’s done by the Secret Mountain Wilderness.
+Entrance is charged per vehicle daily, and the Secret Mountains Wilderness does it.
 The park is open all year round and requires a Red Rock Pass to get in.
 Again, you can use America the Beautiful Pass instead if you have one.

-The trail is one of the closest to Sedona and thanks to the good roads, you don’t have to bounce around in a jeep on your way to it.
+The trail is one of the closest to Sedona, thanks to the good roads.
+You don’t have to bounce around in a jeep on your way to it.
 This also means that crowds build up fast due to easy access.

-The trail is kid-friendly courtesy of the good roads that make the hike way easier for children.
-They also get to learn some history and even get some amazing pics for social media.
+The trail is kid-friendly, courtesy of the roads that make the hike easier for children.
+They also get to learn some history and even get some fantastic pics for social media.
 A luxury resort was recently constructed near where the trail starts, offering a sublime home base.